allegro/marathon-consul/README.md

 marathon-ssl-verify         | `true`          | Verify certificates when connecting via SSL marathon-timeout            | `30s`           | Time limit for requests made by the Marathon HTTP client.
-A Timeout of zero means no timeout marathon-username           |                 | Marathon username for basic auth marathon-leader             |                 | Marathon cluster-wide node name (defaults to <hostname>:8080), the some leader specific calls will be made only if the specified node is the current Marathon-leader") metrics-interval            | `30s`           | Metrics reporting interval metrics-location            |                 | Graphite URL (used when metrics-target is set to graphite) metrics-prefix              | `default`       | Metrics prefix (default is resolved to <hostname>.<app_name>
+A Timeout of zero means no timeout marathon-username           |                 | Marathon username for basic auth marathon-leader             |                 | Marathon cluster-wide node name (defaults to <hostname>:8080), the some leader specific calls will be made only if the specified node is the current Marathon-leader.
+Set to `*` to always act like a Leader. metrics-interval            | `30s`           | Metrics reporting interval metrics-location            |                 | Graphite URL (used when metrics-target is set to graphite) metrics-prefix              | `default`       | Metrics prefix (default is resolved to <hostname>.<app_name>